 17. Landscape Contractor shall notify all local jurisdictions as required to schedule trenching, temporary road closings, inspections, and testing of installed backflow prevention device.

 18. Prior to trenching, locate underground utilities by calling Underground Service Alert at 1-800-227-2600.

-paving
+19. Owner to verify with Project structural engineer the structural reinforcement of all slab-on-grade concrete paving.

-non-toxic wood preservative to six (6) inches above Finish Grades.
+20. Wood members for fences shall be per details.
+Bottom and sides of wood posts shall be treated with non-toxic wood preservative to six (6) inches above Finish Grades.

 19. Use galvanized metal nails, flashing and coated screws and bolts for all wood connections.